dotnet/docs/docs/core/compatibility/containers/8.0/app-user.md

 ---
 # New non-root 'app' user in Linux images

 The .NET Linux container images include a new non-root user named `app`.
-You can opt into this new user to provide security benefits.
+You can opt in to this new user to provide security benefits.
 The name of this user may conflict with an existing user defined by an application's Dockerfile.

 ## Previous behavior